ceciliabaggio/mogp_with_terms/README.md

 3. Select 'Edit/Arguments'
 4. Put the following arguments: **1 10 10 7 69 529.txt 0.7 0.03 /home/cecilia/repositories/runs**
 5. Be aware of having at least one topic file for the context in the directory.
 In this case "529.txt"

+The core of the system is in file: MOGPqueryReformulation.py Lucene indexes and the DMOZ dataset are not on gitHub.
+Please write me an email (cb@cs.uns.edu.ar) and I will be glad to send them to you :)